OceanOutcomes/ocean-outcomes/news/_posts/2023-10-19-Assessing-and-Addressing-Social-Risks-in-Fishery-Improvement-Projects.md

 While originally designed to tackle environmental sustainability, growing evidence indicated the need for FIPs to approach sustainability more broadly, including considering and then addressing social needs.

-Notably in 2021, FisheryProgress, a reporting site utilized by 96% of FIPs, released their [Human Rights and Social Responsibility (HRSR) Policy](https://fisheryprogress.org/social-responsibility/our-approach).
+Notably in 2021, FisheryProgress, a reporting site utilized by 96% of FIPs, released their <a href="https://fisheryprogress.org/social-responsibility/our-approach" target="_blank">Human Rights and Social Responsibility (HRSR) Policy</a>.
 The policy articulates how FIPs can identify and reduce the risk of human and labor rights abuses and increase transparency around these social efforts.
 The HRSR Policy provided a critical leverage point to improve rights of seafood workers and help industry address social risk within their supply chains.

 ###Now, two years into the implementation of the HRSR Policy, several FIPs are making tangible progress.